afivos/afivos.com/_posts/2015-11-30-surfing-lagouvardos.md

 comments:   false
 ---
 Yesterday was a good day.
-Three friends and I went surfing in [Lagouvardos Beach](https://www.google.gr/maps/@37.0904652,21.581745,995m/data=!3m1!1e3)—a beautiful sandy beach in Western Peloponnese.
+Three friends and I went surfing at [Lagouvardos Beach](https://www.google.gr/maps/@37.0904652,21.581745,995m/data=!3m1!1e3)—a beautiful sandy beach in Western Peloponnese.
 I got the chance to try out my new (slightly used) Billabong 6'6" shortboard which proved to be a great buy!

 After three hours of chasing waves, I gave it a rest and took these photos right before sunset: